 Ready, Set, Go

-Are You Ready for a Wildland Fire?
+Are You Ready for Wildfire?

 The Ready, Set Go! guide will help you through the process of making your home resistant to wildfires and your family ready to leave early and safely.
 This award-winning, national program helps community members be Ready with preparedness understanding, be Set with situational awareness when fire threatens, and to Go, acting early when a fire starts.

 - Close all doors inside the house to prevent draft.

 - Connect garden hoses.
 Fill any pools, hot tubs, garbage cans, tubs or other large containers with water.